Petros Papadakis

-Petros Papadakis (born June 16, 1977) is an American sportscaster who serves as a college football analyst for Fox Sports and co-host of the Petros and Money Show on AM 570 LA Sports.
-He is a former tailback and team captain for the University of Southern California Trojans football team.
+Petros Papadakis (born June 16, 1977) is an American sportscaster who serves as a college football analyst for Fox Sports and co-host of the Petros and Money Show on AM 570 LA Sports, Los Angeles.
+He played college football as a tailback and was team captain for the USC Trojans.
 He is the self-proclaimed "captain of the worst team in USC history."

 Football career

-Papadakis's family has long-held ties to USC sports.
+Papadakis's family has long-held ties to University of Southern California (USC) sports.
 His father, John (Yiannis), and his brother, Taso, both played football at USC.
 His maternal grandfather, Dr. Ernest Schultz, played basketball for the Trojans.
 In spite of the family's close ties to USC, his younger brother Demetrius walked on to crosstown rival UCLA's football team and was a member of the 2008 team.
 Petros planned to play football for the UCLA Bruins, but the Bruins lost interest in recruiting him and canceled his visit to campus.

 Papadakis started his college career at the University of California, Berkeley.
 He left the Cal Fall football training camp, undetected, in the middle of the night and hitchhiked back to Los Angeles after being homesick after one week.